RSG-Group/hyper-background/README.md

 [![dependencies Status](https://david-dm.org/RSG-Group/hyper-background/status.svg?style=flat-square)](https://david-dm.org/RSG-Group/hyper-background) [![devDependencies Status](https://david-dm.org/RSG-Group/hyper-background/dev-status.svg?style=flat-square)](https://david-dm.org/RSG-Group/hyper-background?type=dev)

 :milky_way: Change the background of your Hyper terminal!
-Technically the only plugin and the only easy way to do this :stuck_out_tongue_closed_eyes:
+Technically the first plugin and the only easy way to do this :stuck_out_tongue_closed_eyes:

 Fun fact: `hyper-background` was boilerplated and written in 2 hours.
 And it worked perfectly the first time.

 NOTE: This is a proof of concept right now and doesn't have a lot of features other than changing the background (yet).
 More features can be expected to arrive soon, as I wish to make this better.

+***Supports Windows, macOS and Linux.
+[If you have any issues, report them at the repository's issue tracker.](https://github.com/RSG-Group/hyper-background/issues)***

 ## Installation

-***Windows currently unsupported.
-Only a matter of time until I get to it because hey, this was written in 30 minutes or something.***

 ### Manually